manzitresor/theGym/crocoder/README.md

 Input a number, double it, increase it by 10, and then multiply by 3.

 Each operation should be in a separate Promise and then chained together.

+## Challenge 3

+Using fetchSimulator simulate fetching data from three different URLs in parallel.

+Each "fetch" will be represented by a Promise that resolves after a delay taken from the delays array.

+Use Promise.all to wait for all these Promises to resolve and then process the results.